thindil/steamsky/bin/doc/MODDING.md

 ### General informations
 - Default game careers are in *careers.dat* file which is in *data* directory.
-- To remove existing career from game, you can delete it from *careers.dat* or in modification file add tag `career` with attribute `remove` which value will be index of career to remove.
+- To remove existing career from game, you can delete it from *careers.dat* or in modification file add tag `career` with attribute `index` which value will be index of career to remove and attribute `action` with value `remove`.

 ### Career data structure
 - Each career is between "career" tags.
 - Attribute `index` is index of career.
+- Optional attribute `action`: what to do with this entry.
+Possible values
+  are: "add" (add this entry, default option) or "remove" (remove this entry).
 - Attribute `name` is name of career visible to player.
 - Each career can have bonuses to experience to certain skills.
 Each that skill is between `skill` tag.
 Attribute `name` is name of skill which will